PlayStation VR gets a price cut

-Last October, Sony's $500 PlayStation VR seemed like the affordable choice in VR headgear -- at least compared to the then-$600 Oculus Rift or then-$800 HTC Vive.
+Last October, Sony's $500 PlayStation VR seemed like the affordable choice in VR headgear -- at least compared to the Oculus Rift or HTC Vive, which ran $600 and $800 at that time, respectively .

 Now, Sony's issuing a price cut, presumably so the PSVR can stay alive.
-Facebook and HTC have both drastically cut the prices of their high-end headsets over the past two months -- and rumor has it that Sony's sales may have also slowed.
+Facebook (which owns Oculus Rift) and HTC have both drastically cut the prices of their high-end headsets over the past two months -- and rumor has it that Sony's sales may have also slowed.

 The upshot: On September 1, a $400, £350 or AU$550 PlayStation VR will now come with the required PlayStation Camera in the box, meaning you'll have to pay $60 less than before.